femoz/NADALL/content/authors/pedro-ivo-bastos-de-castro/_index.md

 <br />
 <br />
 <br />
-Pedro Ivo Bastos de Castro (Male) is a researcher and PhD candidate of ITT.
+Pedro Ivo Bastos de Castro is a researcher and PhD candidate of ITT.
 He has specializations on farm land management, application of GIS and remote sensing in farmland management and development.